 Miro or FigJam: Visual organization with affinity diagramming and mind mapping capabilities for collaborative synthesis.

 Simple spreadsheets work well for smaller reviews.
-Use columns for: Source, Key Finding, Theme, Relevance, Design Implication.
+Use columns for: Source, Key finding, Theme, Relevance, Design implication.

 Once you've chosen your organization approach, don't overlook valuable research already conducted within your organization.